Information for Faculty

 Prior to departure, you will:

-- Conduct pre-departure meetings to prepare students to study abroad (in conjunction with the GEO if desired)
+- Conduct pre-departure meetings to prepare students to study abroad (in conjunction with the GEO and the Steger Center).

 While you are abroad, the on-site staff is available to support you and the students in case of any health or safety emergencies.
-For more information about health and safety, visit the Global Education website.
+For more information about health and safety, see this link or contact the assistant director for Global Safety and Risk Management.

-All faculty leaders must have a passport valid at least 6 months beyond the program end date.
-Information about applying for or renewing a passport can be found here.
+All faculty leaders must have a passport valid at least six months beyond the program’s end date.
+Information about applying for or renewing a U.S. passport can be found here.

-Faculty who will stay in Switzerland for more than 8 days are required to apply for and obtain a Swiss visa.
-If a visa and work permit are required, you will work directly with Daniela Doninelli, the Managing Director of the Steger Center, to apply.
-This process should begin at least 4 months in advance of your intended arrival in Switzerland.
+Faculty members who will stay in Switzerland for more than eight days are required to obtain a Swiss visa.
+If a visa and work permit are required, you will work directly with Michèle Taffine, administrative assistant at the Steger Center.
+This process should begin at least four months in advance of your intended arrival in Switzerland.